torbsd/torbsd.github.io/blog.md

 <a id="pets-ports">__PETs Porting Targets__</a> by gman999

-After the June 2013 Snowden disclosures, there has been a rush towards developing applications to counter mainstream, closed-source services.
-Many focuse on Debian Linux as a development platform, but most focus on more widely used Windows, OSX, iOS and Android systems.
+After the June 2013 Snowden disclosures, there has been a rush towards developing applications to counter mainstream, closed-source services commenced.
+Many focuse on Debian Linux as a development platform, but aim at more widely used Windows, OSX, iOS and Android user-base.
 Beyond client applications, there are also network-based servers and services seeking to provide privacy and anonymity.

 The term "PETs" refers to privacy-enhancing technologies, and in this case, we use it as a catch-all for these server and client solutions.